redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 ## What I learned

 Building these two projects taught me that WASM is not a single thing — it is a spectrum of integration patterns.
-At one end, you have heavy WASM modules that perform substantial computation (like Stained Wall's engine).
-At the other, you have thin WASM wrappers that exist purely to satisfy a platform's extension format (like the Zed MJML extension).
+At one end, you have heavy WASM modules that perform substantial computation.
+At the other end, you have thin WASM wrappers that exist purely to satisfy a platform's extension format (like the Zed MJML extension).

-Both are valid uses.
 The key is understanding what the host platform offers and what it constrains:

 - If the host gives you rich APIs and a JavaScript runtime, lean into WASM for the logic that benefits from Rust's safety and performance.

 - If the host gives you a strict sandbox with limited capabilities, use WASM as a bridge to native code where the real work happens.

 WASM's portability promise is real, but it is not about running the same code everywhere in the same way.
 It is about having a safe, sandboxed format that platforms can adopt as their extension mechanism — and then building the right architecture around it.

-If you are a web developer who has not tried WASM yet, I would encourage you to start small.
+If you have not tried WASM yet, I would encourage you to start small.
 Pick a piece of logic that is well-defined and self-contained — a validator, a parser, a matcher — compile it to WASM, and see how it feels.
 You might be surprised at how natural it is to have Rust and TypeScript working side by side.

 ---

-*Both projects are open source: [stained-wall](https://github.com/pataruco/stained-wall) and [zed-mjml](https://github.com/pataruco/zed-mjml).*
+*It is an open source project: [zed-mjml](https://github.com/pataruco/zed-mjml).*